Key Points for Choosing a Heat-Tolerant Dog Breed:

 3. Dalmatian

 Dalmatians are iconic for their unique spotted coat and history as carriage dogs.
 Their thin coat and athletic build make them well-suited for warm climates.
 Dalmatians are high-energy dogs who require regular exercise, which is easier to manage in warm weather as long as they stay hydrated.
-They’re sociable, loyal, and make excellent family pets.
+They’re sociable and loyal and make excellent family pets.

 Why They’re Great for Warm Climates: